Kysan/BsvWallet/README.md

 - Typescript and JavaScript autocomplete ✅
 - ❤️ easy to use ❤️

-missing feature:
+Next feature:

-- Stas token (under dev)
+- Stas token handling

 ## How to install